 Each of the four components should be calculated as a new data channel, using only the positive- or negative-going portions of the Fx and My channels as appropriate, and the relevant critical intercept values.
-Maxima for each of the four components should be calculated, considering only the portion of data from T-zero until T-HRC(end), as follows:
+Maxima for each of the four components should be calculated.